Years at Suffolk:

 What is your favorite quote?

-“I believe in the men who take the next step; not those who theorize about the 200th step.” - President Theodore Roosevelt
+“I dream of men who take the next step instead of worrying about the next thousand steps.” - President Theodore Roosevelt

 Who was your mentor/biggest influence and what did they teach you?

 I’ve been blessed to work with so many great leaders throughout my career.
 One thing Senator Schumer taught me is that work isn’t a shooting percentage game.
 Most people only try to do five things, they get four done, shoot 80 percent, and feel good about it.
 However, it’s far better to try 500 things.
 Even if you only get five or six done, you’ll still have done far more than the people who never tried at all.
 Plus, each time you fail, you’ll learn something.